On the emergence of the Lorentzian metric structure of space-time in general relativity: Introduction

-5. {\it The Witt algebra.} From the abstract perspective of the general mathematical theory of finite dimensional inner product spaces over a fixed ring \cite{mil-hus}, definite inner product spaces are distinguished in the following sense.
-Considering the relevant case of $\R$ here only, one can introduce certain equivalence classes of real vector spaces $V$ carrying scalar products i.e. non-degenerate symmetric $\R$-bilinear forms $g:V\times V\rightarrow\R$.
+5. {\it The Witt algebra.} From the abstract perspective of the general mathematical theory of finitely generated modules carrying inner products over a fixed ring \cite{mil-hus}, definite inner product spaces are distinguished in the following sense.
+Considering the relevant case of $\R$ here only, one can introduce certain equivalence classes of finite dimensionsl real vector spaces $V$ carrying scalar products {\it i.e.}, non-degenerate symmetric $\R$-bilinear forms $g:V\times V\rightarrow\R$.
 The tensor-product-over-$\R$ and the orthogonal-sum operations descend to these so-called Witt classes yielding a very important commutative ring with unit, the {\it Witt ring} $W(\R)$ of the reals (for a precise definition cf. \cite[Definition I.7.1]{mil-hus}).
 The signature of a scalar product is well-defined in every Witt class and in fact (see \cite[Corollary III.2.7]{mil-hus}) it gives rise to an isomorphism $W(\R)\cong\Z$.
-However one can prove (see \cite[Theorem III.1.7]{mil-hus}) that every element of the Witt ring over $\R$ i.e., every Witt class of real scalar product spaces, contains a {\it canonical} representative, namely the unique space in this class which carries a {\it definite} scalar product.
-Consequently the aformentioned isomorphism arises simply by computing the signature of the unique definite scalar product in each Witt class whose absolute value is therefore equal to the dimension of the underlying real vector space.
-That is to say, up to a natural equivalence in the theory inner product spaces, in a given dimension there exist only two scalar product spaces over the reals, namely the ones which carry fully positive or negative definite scalar products.
+However one can prove (see \cite[Theorem III.1.7]{mil-hus}) that every element of the Witt ring over $\R$ {\it i.e.}, every Witt class of real scalar product spaces, contains a {\it canonical} representative, namely the unique space in this class which carries a {\it definite} scalar product.
+Consequently the aforementioned isomorphism arises simply by computing the signature of the unique definite scalar product in each Witt class whose absolute value is therefore equal to the dimension of the underlying real vector space.
+Putting differently, up to a natural equivalence in the theory of inner product spaces, in a given dimension there exist only two scalar product spaces over the reals, namely the ones which carry fully positive or negative definite scalar products.